craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

+### 7.0.0 to 7.0.1
+A code base update (e.g. with git pull) and an Apache restart is sufficient.

 ### 6.6.x to 7.0.0
 WARNING - this is a major release and requires software upgrades.
 If you are using Debian upgrade it to 11 (bullseye).